-- Lowcock’s Lemonade started in Stranton, Hartlepool, UK in 1880 (famous for its spring water)
+- Lowcock’s Lemonade started in Stranton, Hartlepool, UK.
+An area famous for its spring water.

-- Lowcock’s was stated by Joseph and Margaret Lowcock (I’m no relation according to my Ancestry.com research)
+- Lowcock’s was started by Joseph and Margaret Lowcock (I’m no relation according to my Ancestry.com research)

 - Lowcock’s Lemonade was originally home-made Lemonade by Joseph and Margaret.

 - In 1909, Lowcock’s Lemonade moved to Greta St, Middlesbrough, UK spearheaded by Walter Lowcock (the eldest son).